 In a multi-car collision, the last car is not always at fault.
 However, you need to tell your side of the story because the stakes are high.
 It can take some effort for the insurance company to untangle what happened.
 Each insurance company wants to avoid liability because they might need to pay multiple drivers.

 Of these pieces of evidence, testimony from an objective third party who does not have a financial interest in the case can be the most persuasive.
 It is essential to hire an attorney as soon as possible because you may lose the ability to find witnesses the more time passes after the accident.
 Even if the witnesses’ contact information is on the accident report, their recollections will fade over time.
-The insurance companies may speak with witnesses when they start the process of determining liability.
+The insurance companies may speak with witnesses when they start determining liability.

 You have a limited amount of time to gather necessary car accident evidence.
 You may miss out on financial compensation altogether if you miss your window.